pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 If the process is interrupted at the middle step, it should replay from the last persisted apply-state after the restart.
 Until a safe point is reached, related modifications are not visible to others.

-`Idempotency` is an essential property for external consistency, which means such a system could handle outdated raft commands.
+`Idempotency` is an essential property for `External Consistency`, which means such a system could handle outdated raft commands.
 A practical way is like:

 - Fsync snapshot in `engine-store` atomically
 - Fsync region snapshot in `raftstore-proxy` atomically